WrongNicholas/rust-wordle/README.md

 # Prerequisites

-Make sure you have Rust installed.
+Make sure you have Cargo installed.

 # Installation & Running